 ACORALES Martius, see Main Tree.

 Note: In all node characterizations, boldface denotes a possible apomorphy, (....) denotes a feature the exact status of which in the clade is uncertain, [....] includes explanatory material; other text lists features found pretty much throughout the clade.
 Note that the precise node to which many characters, particularly the more cryptic ones, should be assigned is unclear.
-This is partly because many characters show considerable homoplasy, in addition, basic information for all too many is very incomplete, frequently coming from taxa well embedded in the clade of interest and so making the position of any putative apomorphy uncertain.
-Then there is the not-so-trivial issues of how character states are delimited and ancestral states are reconstructed...
+This is partly because homoplasy is very common, in addition, basic information for all too many characters is very incomplete, frequently coming from taxa well embedded in the clade of interest and so making the position of any putative apomorphy uncertain.
+Then there are the not-so-trivial issues of how character states are delimited and ancestral states are reconstructed (see above).

 ACORACEAE Martinov Back to Acorales

 1[list]/2-4.
-E. America to East and South East Asia (map: from Hultén 1962; Fl.
+Northern Hemisphere (map: from Hultén 1962; Fl.
 N. Am.
-22: 2000, perhaps naturalised in Europe and America, see Mayo et al. 1997).
+22: 2000), but perhaps naturalised in Europe and America (Mayo et al. 1997).
 [Photo - Habit.]

 Age.
-Crown-group Acoraceae were dated to 19 ± 5.7 m.y. by Merckx et al. (2008a) and 52-4 m.y. by Mennes et al. (2013, see also 2015) and (50-)30(-15) or (10-)9 Ma by Hertweck et al. (2015).
+Crown-group Acoraceae were dated to 19 ± 5.7 Ma by Merckx et al. (2008a), 52-4Ma by Mennes et al. (2013, see also 2015) and (50-)30(-15) or (10-)9 Ma by Hertweck et al. (2015).

 Genes & Genomes.
 There has been a great increase in the rate of synonymous substitutions in the mitochondrial genome, but not in that of the chloroplast genome (Mower et al. 2007; see also G. Petersen et al. 2006b).

-The abaxial tepal is large, bract-like, and encloses the young flower; it looks as if it has "merged" with the bract (Buzgo 2001), being depicted as an organ of "hybrid" nature (Bateman et al. 2006b); Ronse de Craene (2010) interprets it as a bract, one tepal being missing.
-There are non-secreting slits in the ovary septae; if these are considered to be septal nectaries, this feature becomes a synapomorphy (subsequently lost many, many times) of monocots as a whole.
-The ovules are encased in mucilage secreted by the intra-ovarian trichomes.
+The abaxial tepal is large, bract-like, and encloses the young flower, indeed, it seems to have "merged" with the bract (Buzgo 2001), being depicted as an organ of "hybrid" nature (Bateman et al. 2006b); Ronse de Craene (2010) interprets it as a bract, one tepal being missing (if this is the correct interpretation, some apomorphies above will have to be changed).
+For possible septal nectaries, see above.
+The ovules are surrounded by mucilage secreted by the intra-ovarian trichomes.

-Some information is taken from Grayum (1987), Bogner and Mayo (1998), and Bogner (2011), all general, Carlquist and Schneider (1997) and Keating (2003a), both anatomy, Soukup et al. (2005: root development, intermediate), French and Tomlinson (1981a: stem anatomy, 1981b: branching), Buzgo and Endress (2000) and Buzgo (2001: both floral morphology), Floyd and Friedman (2000: endosperm development), Keating (2003a: anatomy), Soukup et al. (2005: root development, intermediate) and Stockey (2006: evaluation of fossil remains).
+Additional information is taken from Grayum (1987), Bogner and Mayo (1998), and Bogner (2011), all general, Carlquist and Schneider (1997) and Keating (2003a), both anatomy, Soukup et al. (2005: root development, intermediate), French and Tomlinson (1981a: stem anatomy, 1981b: branching), Buzgo and Endress (2000: floral morphology), Eyde et al. (1967: floral anatomy), Buell (1938: ovule), Floyd and Friedman (2000b: endosperm with uniseriate cells in micropylar chamber, etc.), and Tillich (1985: seedling).
 For a checklist and bibliography, see Govaerts and Frodin (2002) and World Checklist of Monocots.